 Infinispan has the ability to group query results according to a set of grouping fields and construct aggregations of the results from each group by applying an aggregation function to the set of values that fall into each group.
-Grouping and aggregation can only be applied to projection queries.
+Grouping and aggregation can only be applied to projection queries (queries with one or more field in the SELECT clause).

 The supported aggregations are: avg, sum, count, max, min.

-The set of grouping fields is specified with the groupBy(field) method, which can be invoked multiple times.
-The order used for defining grouping fields is not relevant.
+The set of grouping fields is specified with the GROUP BY clause and the order used for defining grouping fields is not relevant.
 All fields selected in the projection must either be grouping fields or else they must be aggregated using one of the grouping functions described below.
 A projection field can be aggregated and used for grouping at the same time.
 A query that selects only grouping fields but no aggregation fields is legal.
 Example: Grouping Books by author and counting them.